nicovandenhooff/indoor-scene-detector/README.md

 # Installation

-Please install the following packages for your operating system before continuing.
+Please install the following packages for the required operating system before continuing.

 1. [yarn](https://yarnpkg.com/): A package and project manager for Node.js applications.
 2. [node](https://nodejs.org/en/): The JavaScript needed for the frontend.
 3. [Python](): A recent Python 3 interpreter to run the Flask backend.

-## Setup
+## Environment Setup

 1. Clone the project